jryom/hackerzeit/README.md

 # hacker-zeit

-Hacker News clone built with Next.js and GraphQL/Apollo
+Hacker News clone built with Next.js and Firebase